AksanDotDev/AksanDotDev.github.io/_recipes/halluomi-red-onion-pasta.md

 **Fry the halloumi**

-Heat the oil to a high/medium high heat and add the chilli, wait for it to be fragrant and add the halloumi, fry stirring semi-frequently until a golden brown is achieved all over the halloumi, then remove from the pan and set aside.
+Heat the oil to a high/medium high heat and add the chilli, wait for it to be fragrant and add the halloumi, fry, stirring semi-frequently until a golden brown is achieved all over the halloumi, then remove from the pan and set aside.

 **Fry the onions**